pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Casio-FP1000.md

 * Not all subcpu commands are known, so graphics are not available
 * The keyboard makes an annoying beep for every keypress

+# CP/M

+No specific libraries are at the moment available for the Casio FP-1100.
+To transfer files on a disk image with cpmtools a specific disk definition must be provided in the 'diskdefs' file:

+    # Casio FP-1100
+    diskdef fp1100
+      seclen 256
+      cylinders 40
+      sectrk 16
+      heads 2
+      blocksize 2048
+      maxdir 128
+      boottrk 4
+      os 2.2
+    end

+WARNING:  With the suggested definition the file transfer commands will work but the target disk image will possibly loose the ability to boot.

 # Links

 * [Takeda Emulator](http://takeda-toshiya.my.coocan.jp/fp1100/)